 Janette Sadik-Khan with (from left to right) the Mayor of Paris, Anne Hidalgo, the Mayor of Rio Eduardo Paes, the intendant of Santiago Metropolitan Region, Claudio Orrego, and the Mayor of Mexico City, Miguel Ángel Mancera.

-Janette Sadik-Khan and Skye Duncan with (from left to right) the Lord Mayor of Sydney, the Deputy Governor for Spatial Planning and Environment of Jakarta, Oswar Muadzin Mungkasa and the Chair of the Environment and Community Council of Auckland, Penny Hulse.
+Janette Sadik-Khan and Skye Duncan with (from left to right) the Lord Mayor of Sydney, Clover Moore, the Deputy Governor for Spatial Planning and Environment of Jakarta, Oswar Maudlin Mungkasa and the Chair of the Environment and Community Council of Auckland, Penny Hulse.

 Fabrizio Prati, Skye Duncan, and Ankita Chachra of NACTO GDCI with the Mayor of Fortaleza Roberto Claudio.
 In the center, Skye Duncan with the mayor of Kabul, Abdullah Habibzai.
 On the left Abhimanyu Prakash and Skye Duncan of NACTO GDCI with the Mayor of Addis Ababa, Diriba Kuma and the head of the Addis Ababa Roads and Transportation Bureau Dr. Solomon Kidane Zegeye.